MicroEJ/docs/DeviceDeveloperGuide/loader/loader.rst

 flash, or external flash; and it is the responsibility of the MicroEJ core engine and/or the BSP to retrieve and load it.

-MicroEJ platform makes the distinction between two kinds of resources:
+MicroEJ Platform makes the distinction between two kinds of resources:

 -  Internal resource: The resource is taken into consideration during the MicroEJ Application build.
 The SOAR step loads the resource and